MehulKChaudhari/MehulKChaudhari/README.md

 ## About me
 #### I am very curious person.
 I like to explore things I am getting started with CyberSecurity and Data Science.
 I come from Pune, India .
 I am undergrad in 3rd Year of Btech Computer Science Program.
-In free time I like to listen to music, while listening to music read about fellowships, research areas, technical blogs etc. I am learning German language along with my regular college.
-In free time I like to discuss idea's, think about new project idea's and help a friend.
+In free time I like to listen to music, while listening to music read about fellowships, research areas, technical blogs, Cooking, And also I like to discuss idea's, think about new project idea's and help a friend with his project etc. I am learning German language along with my regular college.

 #### I have worked on Following Projects So far, Looking forward for more.
 If you have any idea Hit me up may be we can do it together.